foundry-vtt-community/wiki.js/development/api/settings.md

 game.settings.get('myModuleName', 'customClassSetting').merged; // 'foosiuswhatever'
 ```

+As an even more advanced use case, you could pass a `DataModel` as a setting to provide advanced validation; the type casting has a special case from these where it calls `YourDataModel.fromSource`.

 #### Localization
 When registering a setting, instead of passing a hard-coded string to `name` or `hint`, it is possible to pass a localization path to support translations.
 Both `name` and `hint` are run through [`game.i18n.localize`](https://foundryvtt.com/api/Localization.html#localize) before being displayed in the Setting UI.